hackorama/django-hook/README.md

   - Code quality - unit tests, docstrings, type hints, pylint etc.
   - Add a common base template for all page templates
   - Add model and form constrains/validations
+  - Enable HTTPS for the server and for webhook consumer target URLs
+  - Enable user authentication for API and webapp
 - Deploy (Changes for production deployment)
   - Docker compose with separate images and shared volume for database
   - Switch out SQLite with PostgreSQL/MySQL